dy1z/docs/content/docs/development/tailwindcss.md

 ## Structure

-CSS files are stored in `src/assets/css`, and are imported into `main.css`.
+CSS files are typically stored in `src/assets/css`, and are imported in `main.css`.

 ### main.css